msovara/wrf-fire-chpc-csir/docs/installation.md

 ## Prerequisites

-- Access to Lengau HPC system
+- Access to the Lengau HPC system
 - Intel compilers and MPI
 - NetCDF, HDF5, and other dependencies